 - Severe pain that worsens after 3-4 days.

-- Persistent bleeding beyond the first 24 hours.
+- Persistent bleeding beyond 1st 24 hours.

-- Swelling that worsens after the first 3 days.
+- >Swelling that worsens after 3 days.

-15 FAQ on How Long Does Wisdom Teeth Recovery Take?
+FAQ on How Long Does Wisdom Teeth Recovery Take?

 Here are 15 detailed FAQs to help you understand the wisdom teeth recovery process, healing timeline, and essential post-surgery care.